mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="Image.RotationAngle" .number} *RotationAngle*
 : The angle at which the image picture appears rotated.
 This rotation does not appear on the designer screen, only on the device.

-{:id="Image.ScalePictureToFit" .boolean .wo} *ScalePictureToFit* : Specifies whether the image should be resized to match the size of the ImageView.
+{:id="Image.ScalePictureToFit" .boolean} *ScalePictureToFit*
+: Property for ScalePictureToFit

 {:id="Image.Scaling" .number .bo} *Scaling*
 : This property determines how the picture scales according to the Height or Width of the Image.
 Scale proportionally (0) preserves the picture aspect ratio.
 Scale to fit (1) matches the Image area, even if the aspect ratio changes.